 The call for papers is still open for the 38th annual conference of the Australian and New Zealand Law and History Society, in Melbourne 11-14th December 2019: for information, see https://www.deakin.edu.au/about-deakin/events/2019-anzlhs-conference

 In Season 4 of HBO’s Game of Thrones, Daenerys Stormborn of House Targaryen conquered Meereen – the last of the great slave cities – and crucified 163 Great Masters.
 According to Daenerys her action answered ‘injustice with justice’, but should she be found guilty of crimes against International Humanitarian Law?

 Please join the Institute of Legal and Constitutional Research (ILCR) as we put Daenerys on trial for her actions.
 Following the mock tribunal an expert panel will explore current legal issues arising from Daenerys’ case – and then you, the jury, get to decide.

 Venue: Parliament Hall

 Time: 5-7 pm

-The event is free, but tickets will be required.
-More information to follow.
+The event is free, but tickets are required and can be found here.